merkleID/covid-domains/README.md

-Now protecting your browsin experience from 68158 domains Now protecting your browsin experience from 68169 domains Now protecting your browsin experience from 68179 domains
+Now protecting your browsin experience from 68158 domains Now protecting your browsin experience from 68169 domains Now protecting your browsin experience from 68179 domains Now protecting your browsin experience from 68189 domains